timhul/ClassicSim/README.md

 ## Restrictions

-* Crash if simming Hunter with a mainhand equipped but no bow.
+* Crash if simming Hunter with a mainhand equipped but no ranged weapon.
 * Only Aimed Shot/Multi-Shot available for hunter rotation.
 * Only Efficiency and Aimed Shot available as implemented talents.
 * Only a single bow available for selection.